benjamincmorris/personal-site/content/authors/admin/_index.md

   - course: PhD in Psychology
     institution: University of Chicago
     year: Present
-  - course: MPhil in Social and Developmental Psychooogy
+  - course: MPhil in Social and Developmental Psychology
     institution: University of Cambridge
     year: 2016
   - course: BA in Psychology